ssoy0701/tdbench/README.md

 With this repository, you can:
 - Continuously evaluate LLMs with latest world knowledge (i.e., temporal aligment task)
-- Evaluate how well LLMs can understand temporal constraints (i.e., temporal reasoning task)
+- Evaluate how well LLMs can understand temporal constraints in questions (i.e., temporal reasoning task)
-- Use your own temporal databases, creating customized Time-Sensitive QA (TSQA) benchmark benchmarks
+- Use your own temporal databases, creating customized Time-Sensitive QA (TSQA) benchmarks

 ## 📓 Table of Contents